Blackrock Road, Cork City

 And, as a nice example of serendipity and circularity, solicitor Emma Meagher - who has a second, background business in garden design - (Gorgeous Gardens) was asked to design the new home gardens for Ashton Park House’s departing owners.
 It’s almost finished construction, in a section of the once-enormous Ashton Park grounds between the Blackrock and Boreenmanna Roads, which housed ‘the children’s garden,’ and where previous generations of the Meagher family had sported, and played, and played.

-: Building pedigree to its fingertips.
+VERDICT: Building pedigree to its fingertips.